mattmaynes2/aria/reports/final/3-Technical/2-Details/11-LearningAlgorithm.md

 #### Strategy Version 2 {-}

-The second strategy implemented improved on the previous strategy by looking for all user requests in the training session and associating each one with the event that had happened right before the request was made.
-The algorithm would then check if an incoming event had any requests associated with it.
-If it found a request it would trigger that action.
+The second strategy improved on the previous strategy by looking for all user requests in a training session and associating each one with the event that immediately preceded the request.

 #### Strategy Version 3 {-}

-The third and current strategy looks at the events for a session as well as tracks the state of the system since the training session started and associates a user action with the last event that caused a change in the system.
+The third and current strategy also looks at all user requests in a training session.
+Additionally, this strategy uses the state of all sensors at the beginning of the training session to filter out events that did not actually cause a change in the state of the home environment.
+This strategy triggers a user action based on the first event that indicated a change in the state of the system.

+The results of testing with the third version of the learning strategy revealed challenges for future improvement.
+This strategy considers even small changes in the environment to be significant, when in reality they are minor fluctuations in sensor readings.
+One example found in testing is that the algorithm associated a small change in temperature with user actions, when the desired behaviour was to trigger the action when motion was detected.

+Some enhancements that could be made to the algorithm in the future are the discretization of data, and learning behaviours based on multiple training sessions.
+Discretization of the data could allow the learning component to decide whether a change in a sensor value is significant enought that an action should be triggered.
+For example, only temperature changes of a certain number of degrees should be considered to be significant changes to the environment.

+Future strategies could also consider data from multiple training sessions in order to identify patterns that appear consistently.